 With regard to research, the Division provides patients with the opportunity to participate in clinical trials that offer them the only local access to newly developed treatment options.
 Our vascular specialists have been selected to participate in national studies on stroke prevention, based on their excellent surgical results.
 Basic science research is done, as well, with the ultimate aim of improving patient care.

-Together, the clinical and academic strengths of the Division of Vascular Surgery form the foundation of our continued success in achieving the excellence expected of us in our diverse programs of patient care, education, research, and community service.
+Together, the clinical and academic strengths of the Division of Vascular and Endovascular Surgery form the foundation of our continued success in achieving the excellence expected of us in our diverse programs of patient care, education, research, and community service.